For simplification, I’ve combined Slow Trader and Ferrari into one fund which we will refer to as Slow Trader Fund.

 FX AUS/USD. – 20.9 points.

-Finally, anyone wishing to short term trade for themselves I am trialling a notification system to help you.
-You will get my information direct to your smart phone so you will need an account that you can action through your phone.
-More later.
+Finally, anyone wishing to short-term trade for themselves I am trialling a notification system to help you.
+You will get my information directly to your smartphone.